 Instructions

-- In a large saucepan, combine the sliced apples, sugar, salt, cinnamon, lemon juice, and water.
+- In a large saucepan, combine the sliced apples with ¼ cup (50 g) granulated sugar, ¼ teaspoon salt, ½ teaspoon ground cinnamon, 2 tablespoons lemon juice, and 1 cup (250 ml) water.
+Stir everything together until the apples are evenly coated.

 - Set the pan over medium-high heat and bring the mixture to a boil.
-Reduce the heat to medium-low, cover, and let it simmer for 20-25 minutes, stirring occasionally, until the apples are soft and tender.
+Reduce the heat to medium-low, cover the pan, and let it simmer for 20-25 minutes, stirring occasionally, until the apples are soft and tender.

 Notes